 I know I’ll get slugged with a 3% Foreign Conversion Fee (if I use my AMEX Ultimate Card).
 If it means one less city public transport card, it is a win as far as I am concerned.
 Out of interest, has anyone had any experience using Australia Credit Cards for public transport in London?

 Many members have posted about their recent experiences, and they have almost all been positive.
 If you have a credit card that charges fees for overseas transactions, these fees will be applicable when using your card to pay for public transport.
-But if you have a credit card that does not charge international transaction fees, there is effectively no cost to using this method.
+But if you have a credit card that does not charge international transaction fees such as the 28 Degrees card, there is effectively no cost to using this method.

 Under the new system, there is no longer a need to worry about purchasing and topping up an Oyster card.
 In fact, some members are now returning their Oyster cards for a refund as they are now redundant.